NVIDIA/TensorRT-LLM/examples/apps/README.md

 # Apps examples with GenerationExecutor / LLM API
 ## OpenAI API
-[openai_server.py](../../tensorrt_llm/serve/openai_server.py) is an OpenAI compatible server which supports `v1/version`, `v1/completions` and `v1/chat/completions`. [openai_client.py](./openai_client.py) is a simple example using OpenAI client to query your model.
+The `trtllm-serve` command launches an OpenAI compatible server which supports `v1/version`, `v1/completions` and `v1/chat/completions`. [openai_client.py](./openai_client.py) is a simple example using OpenAI client to query your model.
 To start the server, you can run
 ```
 trtllm-serve <model>
 ```
-Then you can use the following APIs by running our example client or by `curl`.
+Then you can query the APIs by running our example client or by `curl`.
 ### v1/completions
 Query by `curl`:
 ```